j-sieben/PIT/README.md

 # `PIT`
 PL/SQL Instrumentation Toolkit

-## Important notice
-I'm actually busy to develop a new release.
-Please don't install from the master branch but from the stable release 1.1.

 Hi everybody,
 this is the home of `PIT`, the PL/SQL Instrumentation Toolkit.
 This tool is designed to help you manage your